Why Delic Corp is the Best Bet in This Emerging Market

 Delic is the leading psychedelic wellness platform, committed to bringing safe, legal and science-backed benefits and treatment to the masses and reframing the psychedelic conversation.

 They are (building) the largest and most accessible chain of psychedelic wellness clinics in the country and a scalable ecosystem to increase revenue, margins and patient base.
-As future psychedelic treatments are legalized we will offer additional options across the largest provider network, no matter where you’re located in America, with a keen focus on serving 2nd cities and the bulk of the population.
+As future psychedelic treatments are legalized, Delic will offer additional options across the largest provider network, no matter where you’re located in America, with a keen focus on serving 2nd cities and the bulk of the population.

-They’re focused on bringing psychedelic wellness to the mainstream through an umbrella of related businesses we own and operate to support scaling the impact and reach of treatment, including 1) trusted media and e-commerce platforms and in-person events to market the services directly to patients and consumers and gain data, 2) a licensed lab to develop IP, R&D and innovative high quality and safe product lines and 3) the largest and most accessible network of physical clinics to administer effective treatments.
+They’re focused on bringing psychedelic wellness to the mainstream through an umbrella of related businesses they own and operate, scaling the impact and reach of treatment, including 1) trusted media and e-commerce platforms and in-person events to market the services directly to patients and consumers and gain data, 2) a licensed lab to develop IP, R&D and innovative high quality and safe product lines and 3) the largest and most accessible network of physical clinics to administer effective treatments.

 In short, they have built a direct pipeline to consumers and patients, scaled it across platforms both online and offline and are putting more people into our clinics across the country.

 We all know the explosion of the cannabis industry led to massive returns for early investors, and it’s clear that those kinds of returns can be replicated with psychedelics.
 Now it’s only a matter of choosing the right horse, and we think that Delic is a front runner.